 The Office of University Relations is responsible for all images used to represent ESU in print and digital media.
 To assist the university community in promoting events and programs, we have established ways for you to identify images to include on your webpages, digital signs, publications, and other print or digital content.
 Feel free to peruse our photo gallery, request a photographer, or submit your own photos that meet the guidelines below.

 If you would like University Relations to send a photographer to your event or take photos for a specific university project, please complete a Photography Request.
-If a photographer is not available, you may borrow a point-and-shoot camera from University Relations.

 Use of University Photos